Alfresco/alfresco-tas-utility/README.md

     	}
     }
 	```

+* optional add your default [log4j](http://logging.apache.org/log4j/2.x/) file.
+You can use [this](src/test/resources/log4j.properties) example.
-* [running](### How to run tests) this test if settings from default.properties are properly set, your test should pass.
+* if settings from default.properties are properly set, after [running](#how-to-run-tests) this test you should see Build Success message.

-**_NOTE_:** _we initialized our utility using the [@Autowired](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Autowired.html) spring annotation.
-This utility will know automatically to read and interpret the settings defind in your project._
+* in case you are using the default settings that points to localhost (127.0.0.1) and you don't have Alfresco installed on your machine, you will see one exception thrown by the tests as:

+    ```java
+    org.alfresco.utility.exception.ServerUnreachableException: Server {127.0.0.1} is unreachable.
+    ```

 ### How to write a test